roryhackney/tech-portfolio/README.md

 2/11 - Finish dark mode styles, edit portfolio projects page to link to and have content for all ready to go portfolio pieces.
 Create html pages for all finished projects and link them to google docs, figma files, and finished sites as needed.

-2/12 - Create images, videos, and any other content needed for base site and portfolio projects.
+2/12 - Complete PHP-Finale page.
+Create images, videos, and any other content needed for base site and portfolio projects.
 Create multiple sizes and compress.
 Upload and test in all screens.

 2/13 - Continue setting up pages for completed sites and insert new images and assets.
 Look over resources folder and old assets and use as needed.
 Start editing unfinished projects.
+Add class for dark images, and change lightness of images on dark mode.

 2/14 OFF